 - 5. Push the navigation pad.
 This closes the dialog box. - 6.
-The time interval is displayed at the top of the screen. - 7.
-To start the time-lapse (periodic saving), push the Save button. - 8.
-To manually stop the time-lapse, push the Save button. - 9.
+Push the back button repeatedly to exit the Settings menu. - 7.
+The time interval is displayed at the top of the screen. - 8.
+To start the time-lapse (periodic saving), pull and release the trigger. - 9.
+To manually stop the time-lapse, pull and release the trigger. - 10.
 When the time-lapse is completed, an information screen is displayed.
 Push any button or touch the screen to return to the live image.